WhitelistVideo

 Immediate Action for Parents: Proactive Digital Guardianship

-• No Account Needed: It works without requiring YouTube accounts, a critical feature for parents in regions like Australia where minors under 16 can no longer have supervised accounts.
+• No Account Needed: It works without a YouTube login—perfect for parents in places like Australia where kids under 16 can't have supervised accounts.

 Frequently Asked Questions